-Should the City Council direct staff to initiate a ZTA to amend the HBZSO to allow cannabis related uses, as proposed above, staff anticipates bringing such ZTA to the Planning Commission at their November 22, 2022 meeting and to the City Council at their December 20, 2022 meeting for introduction.
+Should the City Council direct staff to initiate a ZTA to amend the HBZSO to allow cannabis related uses, as proposed above, staff anticipates bringing such ZTA to the Planning Commission at the December 13, 2022 meeting for review and recommendation and to the City Council for introduction on January 17, 2023.
 Should the City Council approve the proposed ZTA, staff would commence community outreach efforts early in 2023 regarding the operator permit/ selection process.
 Staff anticipates at least two public workshops, meetings with the ad-hoc committee, and at least one check in with the entire City Council.
 Finally, staff would draft the operator permit regulations to be considered by the City Council via resolution.
 Zoning regulations would not be in effect until business regulations in Chapter 5 Business Licenses and Regulations of the Huntington Beach Municipal Code are adopted by the City Council.
 Staff anticipates that such consideration would occur in Spring 2023.